 WORKS IN PROGRESS

-No staging.
-No performance.
-No pressure.
 Just an honest, archival look at the labor, craft, and beliefs that drive us.

 Processing the Present

-This is my legacy project.
+I hope you join me; this is my legacy project.

 Man working on a piece of agricultural machinery outdoors on dry, brown soil.
 He is wearing a black and gray baseball cap, sunglasses on top of the cap, a gray hoodie with maroon sleeves, and appears to be using a hand tool to repair or maintain the machinery.